nomeata/haskell-for-readers/haskell-for-readers.md

 Code structure small and large
 ==============================

-The next big topic we need to learn about are the ways with which the programmer structures the code.
+The next big topic we need to learn is how programmers structure their code.
 This happens on multiple levels

  * in a function: intermediate results are named, local helper functions are defined.
  * within a file: functions, type signatures, and documentation is arranged.